 (1) All of the employers within the group must be governing members of the sponsoring organization or the affiliate organization.

 (2) The employers' business in the organization must be substantially similar such that the risks which are grouped are substantially homogeneous.
-A group shall be considered substantially homogeneous if the main operating manuals of the risks as determined by the premium obligations for the rating year beginning two years prior to the coverage period are assigned to the same or similar industry groups.
-Industry groups are determined by appendix B to rule 4123-17-05 of the Administrative Code.
+A group shall be considered substantially homogeneous if the main operating manual classifications of the risks as determined by the premium obligations for the rating year beginning two years prior to the coverage period are assigned to the same or similar industry groups , as determined by appendix B to rule 4123-17-05 of the Administrative Code.
 Industry groups seven and nine as well as eight and nine are considered similar.

-The bureau may allow an employer to move to a more homogeneous group when, after December thirty-first for private employer groups and June thirtieth for pubic employer taxing district groups but before the application deadline for group rating, the employer:
+(a) The bureau may allow an employer to move to a more homogeneous group , after December thirty-first for private employer groups and June thirtieth for pubic employer taxing district groups but before the application deadline for group rating identified in the appendices to rule 4123-17-74 of the Administrative Code, when the employer:

 (i) Is an employer without a full year of recorded premium;

 (ii) Is reclassified as a result of an audit; or

 (iii) Fully or partially combines with another employer.

 (b) An individual employer member of a continuing group who initially satisfied the homogeneous requirement shall not be disqualified from participation in the continuing group for failure to continue to satisfy such requirement.

 (3) The group of employers must consist of at least one hundred individual members or a group where the aggregate workers' compensation premiums of the members are, as determined by the administrator, expected to exceed one hundred fifty thousand dollars during the policy year for which the application for group rating is made.